KedamaMouse/volume-controls-active-window/docs/index.md

 I created this to simplify making on the fly audio adjustments for my partner's streams (shameless plug, check him out on twitch at [AogumaBear](https://www.twitch.tv/AogumaBear))

-By defautl it also shows an overlay giving you the adjusted volume:
+It also shows an overlay giving you the adjusted volume:

 ![image](https://user-images.githubusercontent.com/2153956/168446531-d917b132-2933-40ba-a532-15a3b7ff8b3d.png)